William Morris (1834-1896)

 Introduction & Biography

-Several biographies of William Morris are available on this page, which is part of the invaluable William Morris Archive (from the Univ. of Iowa, general editor Florence Boos).
-The archive provides reliable text for Morris's poetry and prose, including his utopian novel News From Nowhere, and materials for exploring his work as a publisher in depth.
+The invaluable William Morris Archive, from the Univ. of Iowa, general editor Florence Boos.
+The archive provides several biographies of Morris, reliable text and notes, excellent commentary articles and other supplementary material for Morris's poetry and prose, including The Defence of Guenevere and Other Poems, The Life and Death of Jason, Earthly Paradise, his utopian novel News From Nowhere, and materials for exploring his work as a publisher in depth.

 "Biography of William Morris."
 A short biography of Morris, from the Victoria and Albert Museum.